Peter Hume Brown

 Peter Hume Brown, FBA (17 December 1849 – 1 December 1918) was a Scottish historian and professor who played an important part in establishing Scottish history as a significant academic discipline.
-As well as teaching and writing, he spent 16 years as editor of the Register of the Privy Council of Scotland, and served as Historiographer Royal.
+In addition to teaching and writing, he spent 16 years as editor of the Register of the Privy Council of Scotland, and served as Historiographer Royal.

 Early life

 Hume Brown was born in Tranent but soon he and his widowed mother moved to Prestonpans, a few miles away, where he started at the Free Church school in 1857.
 After his mother's death in 1866 he stayed at the school as a pupil teacher for another three years.

 He taught in England and Wales before starting a degree in theology at Edinburgh in 1872.
 He decided he had no vocation to be a minister and left in 1874, only to start a different course the following year, graduating as MA in 1878.
 In the meantime he had started on a lifelong "loyal ... friendship" with R. B. Haldane who shared some of his intellectual interests.
 He had also sold his theology books and bought Montaigne's Essays instead.
 For the rest of his life, Hume Brown's interest in French and German culture flourished alongside his dedication to the history of Scotland; the biographies he wrote of George Buchanan and John Knox gave full attention to the influence of continental Europe in their lives.